serhan-yilmaz/PrinciplesGuide/README.md

   - Don't forget the future and the long term.
 But also, don't forget there is an end.
 Be open to trying new things and explore.
   - Enjoy the process.
 Do the things you want to do while you can.
   - Stop to smell the roses along the way.
-  - Work to live.
-Don't let work define you.
+  - Don't let work define you.
 - Aim for a meaningful life, not for happiness.
   - Aiming for happiness typically leads to comfort and pleasure seeking behavior.
 Successful in the short run, but detrimental in the long run for happiness.
   - Paradoxically, aiming for what feels meaningful leads to behaviour that reinforce happiness in the long run.